-When temperatures reach double figures, it is when spring brings warmth to Denmark.
-It is a good time to visit Denmark.
+When temperatures reach double figures, it is when spring brings warmth to Denmark, it is a good time to do spring activities in Denmark.
 You can see the leaves turn green and the flowers bloom.
 Not only is it a great time to go out and explore Denmark, but it is also a good opportunity to take advantage of the off-season pricing.
 During this time, many people enjoy a wide variety of spring activities.

 Pound the pavement